-The limited available data shows that HIV prevalence in Timor-Leste is currently low.
-Official figure puts the currently known cases of HIV/AIDS at 30, many of these cases are anonymous and thus it is known how many of these are Women but two of these cases are known to be children under five.
+It is believed that HIV prevalence in Timor Leste is currently low.
 However HIV/AIDS has had a devastating impact on other countries in comparable circumstances to Timor Leste.
-Among Timor-Leste's nearest neighbors Papua New Guinea appears to be in the early stages of a generalized HIV epidemic which threatens to not only halt, but reverse the development achievements that nation has made in its relatively short history.
-Many of the circumstances that have led to the current HIV situation in Papua New Guinea are also present in Timor-Leste including large scale social dislocation and high levels of HIV related risk behaviors.
+Among Timor Leste's nearest neighbors Papua New Guinea appears to be in the early stages of a generalized HIV epidemic which threatens to not only halt, but reverse the development achievements that nation has made in its relatively short history.
+Many of the circumstances that have led to the current HIV situation in Papua New Guinea are also present in Timor Leste including large scale social dislocation and high levels of HIV related risk behaviors.

-Timor-Leste has recently adopted a National Development Plan1 that provides clear strategic directions including processes for implementation, to address development challenges.
+Timor Leste has adopted a National Development Plan that provides clear strategic directions including processes for implementation, to address development challenges.
 The government, key organisations within civil society and international development partners, has also recognized the unique challenge HIV/AIDS creates to sustaining strategies required to develop this new nation.

-Over the past four years Timor-Leste has adopted and implemented strategies, policies, programs and projects to address HIV/AIDS.
+Over the past four years Timor Leste has adopted and implemented strategies, policies, programs and projects to address HIV/AIDS.
 However among key stakeholders it is generally accepted that while many effective activities have been implemented overall coordination is weak and important gaps exist.